Arthy000/gherkin-testcafe/README.md

     yarn add gherkin-testcafe @cucumber/cucumber

-You may also install gherkin-testcafe globally in order to be able to use the CLI without npx.
+You may also install `gherkin-testcafe` globally in order to be able to use the CLI without `npx`.

 <sup>1</sup> This package internally uses [Cucumber.js](https://github.com/cucumber/cucumber-js) to parse step definitions.
 You will need it to define steps (see [Writing step definitions](#writing-step-definitions)).